-While maybe only mild in effect Honey is proven to protect arteries against cholesterol build up.
+Honey has been proven to protect arteries against cholesterol build up.

 In patients suffering from diabetes, hypothyroidism and nephrotic syndrome (even alcoholism) the addition of ginger was shown to lower levels of cholesterol and triglycerides.

-It is a potent mix so if the taste puts you off dilute in a glass of water before drinking it.
+It is a potent mix so if the taste makes it unpalatable you can dilute it in a half glass of water to drink it.